Robertfarb/study_notes/data_structures/arrays.md

   * Ring buffer allows us to shift / unshift in totally O(1) constant time
   * We keep track of the start index in a ring buffer so we know where the values of concern begin
     * e.g. `[_, _, 1, 2, 3, 4]` start_idx = 2
+  * Since the first element in our ring buffer isn't always going to eb at index 0, we need to account for the changing start index value

 ## Queue with Max